 Request for Exception to Campus Policy on Proposing, Managing, and Certifying Effort on Externally Sponsored Programs

-When a project is ending the closing team in the Financial Management Group of SPA works with PI’s, BSC’s and Departments to ensure all appropriate expenses have been applied, final billing and financial reporting completed, final payments collected, and other reports have been submitted before closing out the grant funds.
+When a project is ending the closing team in the Accounting and Financial Compliance group of SPA works with PI’s, BSC’s and Departments to ensure all appropriate expenses have been applied, final billing and financial reporting completed, final payments collected, and other reports have been submitted before closing out the grant funds.

 The closeout process is automated through Banner workflow so that processes can be completed sequentially by PI’s, Departments, BSCs, and the closing team in SPA.